brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 ### Benchmark

 To collect real performance metrics, use the deepspeed logger to extract the following at every 10 steps: (1) the model throughput as average samples per sec, (2) the average allocated memory, and (3) the maximum allocated memory at any given instant.
 Finally, we will quantify model reduction by the largest input size per GPU that is possible on each configuration (as in: smaller model means more samples in memory).
-We will test four implementations:
+All implementations tests use the same mixed precision representation, communication bucket sizes, microbatching, and activation checkpointing interval.
+We measured the performance of five implementations:

+0. The serial single-GPU implementation (config file <a href="/assets/GPT-lite-DeepSpeed/ds_config_serial.json">`ds_config_serial.json`</a>);
-1. The regular distributed data parallel (DDP) implementation, ie no DeepSpeed (config <a href="/assets/GPT-lite-DeepSpeed/ds_config_ddp.json">`ds_config_ddp.json`</a>);
+1. The regular distributed data parallel (DDP) implementation, ie no DeepSpeed (<a href="/assets/GPT-lite-DeepSpeed/ds_config_ddp.json">`ds_config_ddp.json`</a>);
 2. The fully-shared DDP implementation with ZeRO-3 (<a href="/assets/GPT-lite-DeepSpeed/ds_config_ZeRO3.json">`ds_config_ZeRO3.json`</a>);
 3. The fully-shared DDP implementation with ZeRO-3 and ZeRO-Infinity for CPU offloading (<a href="/assets/GPT-lite-DeepSpeed/ds_config_offload.json">`ds_config_offload.json`</a>);
-4. The pipeline implementation with ZeRO-1, with memory efficient (using `LayerSpec`), and 4 stages (<a href="/assets/GPT-lite-DeepSpeed/ds_config_pipe.json">`ds_config_pipe.json`</a>).
+4. The memory-efficient pipeline implementation with ZeRO-1 with 4 stages (<a href="/assets/GPT-lite-DeepSpeed/ds_config_pipe.json">`ds_config_pipe.json`</a>).
 The output of DeepSpeed details the parameter and layer distribution for each stage:

    ```
 RANK=0 STAGE=0 LAYERS=4 [0, 4) STAGE_PARAMS=21256704 (21.257M) \